Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Discussion

-Both NICc and NIC are generalizable to any parametric model with a twice-differentiable log-likelihood function.
-The choice of parametric model is not limited to logistic regression or linear regression.
+Both NICc and NIC are generalizable to parametric models with twice-differentiable log-likelihood functions.
+The choice of parametric model is not limited to a logistic regression or linear regression.
+An obvious strength of using NICc to develop predictive models on massive clustered data with high-dimensional features is the computational efficiency.
 When developing predictive models for clustered data with $N$ clusters, NICc can identify locally optimal models without the need for cross-validation.
 This makes it $N$ times faster than leave-one-cluster-out cross-validation and $K$ times faster than cluster-based K-fold cross-validation.
-Additionally, when the candidate models contain complex transformations of observed predictors, NICc can quickly determine whether a variable transformation improves out-of-cluster prediction performance.
+Additionally, when the candidate models contain complex transformations of the observed predictors, the NICc can quickly determine whether a variable transformation improves out-of-cluster performance.
+However, we observe that for small sample sizes, the accuracy of NICc in approximating looDeviance deteriorates, although it remains higher than that of AIC and BIC.
+This is because the NICc is expected to perform better for larger clusters with larger sample sizes, similar to the asymptotic nature of NIC derived by \citet{stone_asymptotic_1977}.
+Therefore, correcting NICc for small sample sizes, similar to the corrected AIC (AICc) \cite{sugiura_further_1978}, warrants further investigation.

-The focus of this paper was on using NICc to evaluate a model's out-of-cluster prediction performance on unseen clusters, such as newly admitted patients or patients from different hospitals (external validation).
-For predictive models that aim to use previous cluster observations to predict new observations within the same cluster (e.g., real-time disease risk prediction for a patient based on their past records), multilevel mixed-effects models can estimate both global effects and within-cluster variations.
-Modifying NICc to evaluate prediction performance of multilevel models could be a valuable direction for future studies.